cgwire/kitsu/docs/getting-started-production/README.md

 ![Create a production](../img/getting-started/create_production.png)

-Enter your production name, choose **TV Show** if you need more than one episode.
+Enter your production name, and choose **TV Show** if you need more than one episode.

-Then you have to fill in technical information, such as the number of FPS, the Ration, Resolution.
+Then you have to fill in technical information, such as the number of FPS, the Ration, and the Resolution.

 All these data will be used when Kitsu reencodes the video previews uploaded.